shaankhurshid/predict_af/README.md

 Data processing scripts for Predict-AF analysis

 ## Overview
+Data processing scripts to perform assessment of clinical and genetic AF prediction to guide AF screening {cite paper when ready}.
+The descriptions below are meant to be practical - further detail on the methods utilized and disease definitions applied can be found in the paper and supplement.

 ## Dependencies
 - R v4.0 (recommended)
 - Libraries
-  - data.table, survival, rms, prodlim, timeROC, nricens, epiR, dca (all available on CRAN)
+  - data.table, survival, rms, prodlim, timeROC, nricens, epiR
-  - dcurves (not available on CRAN: devtools::install_github("ddsjoberg/dcurves"))
+  - dca v0.1.0.9000 (not available on CRAN: devtools::install_github("ddsjoberg/dca")

 ## Data/Variable Dictionary
 - Analysis assumes presence of two data.tables